 - Promote.
 If a tree falls in a forest, does it make a sound?
 Post on social media, figure out SEO for bloggers and create a mailing list so your readers can receive updates.

-If you made it till the end, you are one of the selected few.
+If you made it to the end, you are one of the selected few.
 You have completed the first step in a journey that can be life-changing for you.

 You can continue by: